If you are highly sensitive, intelligent, and unusually perceptive, chances are you probably have (or have had) existential depression.

 Signs of existential depression include:

-- Intense desire to answer seemingly unanswerable questions such as “what is the purpose of existence?” “what happens after death?” “why was I born?”
+Intense desire to answer seemingly unanswerable questions such as, “What is the purpose of existence?”
+“What happens after death?” and “Why was I born?”.

-- Belief that most things are “futile” or “meaningless”
+The belief that most things are “futile” or “meaningless”.

 The danger with depression in the gifted adult is that to 99% of the psychological profession “depression is depression is depression.”
 Thus someone who presents with “depression” is drugged and treated for “depression.”
 Sorry!
 Wrong!
 But thank you for playing.